Spiritual Direction Groups

-Spiritual Direction Groups are spaces where individuals speak honestly about their spiritual lives, moments of encountering God, and the state of their prayer life.
-The goal isn’t to fix or advise, but to truly listen—a skill often lost in our fast-paced, response-driven world.
+Spiritual Direction Groups are spaces where individuals speak honestly about their spiritual lives, moments of encountering God, and what's happening in their prayer life.
 As participants speak, others are invited to pause, reflect, and listen deeply, discerning God’s presence and voice rather than rushing to respond.

 What to Expect